bridgetownrb/bridgetown/bridgetown-website/src/_docs/posts.md

 ## The Posts Folder

 The `_posts` folder in your source folder (`src`) is where your blog posts live.
-You typically write posts in [Markdown](https://daringfireball.net/projects/markdown/), but HTML is also supported.
+Typically you'd write posts in Markdown (technically, the superset syntax provided by [Kramdown](https://kramdown.gettalong.org/quickref.html)), but standard HTML is also supported.
+Markdown posts end in the `.md` extension, but you can also use `.markdown` if you prefer.

 ## Creating Posts